Could Kawhi Leonard and DeMarcus Cousins Join Forces with LeBron James in LA?

 Could a team built around LeBron, Leonard and Cousins, with Caldwell-Pope and other minimum players, push the Warriors?
 Probably not.
 But let's not forget what LeBron's done against Golden State with worse supporting casts.
 With the Lakers, he can play alongside an MVP-level stud in Leonard, an All-Star in Cousins, a solid three-and-D wing in Caldwell-Pope and perhaps a young talent like Kuzma.

 But the keys are Leonard and Cousins.
 Surrounding LeBron with that duo would make the Lakers title contenders while also allowing them to maintain their future flexibility; simultaneously checking those two boxes is something the Cavaliers were never able to do.
 That the Lakers can is precisely why they should be aggressive over the next few weeks.
-To be passive now would be to fail LeBron—and the basketball Gods.
+To be passive now would be to fail LeBron—and the basketball gods.

 Yaron Weitzman covers the NBA for Bleacher Report.
 Follow Yaron on Twitter @YaronWeitzman, listen to his Knicks-themed podcast here and sign up for his newsletter here.
 Salary info provided by Basketball Insiders.